 Essentials of Employee Training

 Some essentials of a strong employee training plan include consistency, fit, and rewards.
 The easiest place to begin is with your employee onboarding or new hire training program.
 When your onboarding process is designed to help new employees adjust quickly, the company will feel the positive impact in the form of higher job satisfaction, lower turnover, and higher productivity.

 While the basics of orientation, company culture, business processes, and paperwork are requirements, training can make the transition smoother.
-Consider what training can be integrated into onboarding such as job shadowing, online courses, technical skills workshops, or an invitation for the employee to choose areas for professional development.
+Consider what training can be integrated into onboarding such as job shadowing, live streaming video training, technical skills workshops, or an invitation for the employee to choose areas for professional development.

 Training should be an ongoing happening.
 Making it a regular recurrence has shown to make a better impact on employees ability to absorb and apply what they’ve learned.
 The one and done approach is less likely to stick.
 Be sure to blend technical and soft skill training.

 Learning should be reward enough, right?
 Sometimes, it’s helpful to offer another type of reward to employees for putting time into their professional development.
 This has a dual purpose.
 It is one part employee empowerment - making that person feel special and giving positive motivation to keep growing and learning.
 The second is to recognize an employee in front of other staff, which can create a ripple effect to inspire others.

 According to Marketing Week’s 2019 Career and Salary Survey, more than half of marketers (53.8%) say they have not studied a marketing-related academic or professional qualification of any kind.
 (Source: Marketing Week) This means that the marketers you are hiring have most-likely learned their skills while on the job.
 The place where education meets experience is the ideal situation for cultivating a strong employee.